Four Little Questions, One Big Link

 That is the tagline for Linkee and sums up this challenge perfectly.
 My wife had mentioned Linkee about 10 years ago, and like a somewhat arrogant fool, I didn’t think that there was much to this game.
 I put it firmly on the back burner.
-Now fast-forward to 2020 and lockdown.
+Now let’s go back to when I first played the game in 2020 alongside lockdown.
 Notwithstanding the horrendous global pandemic, Covid did bring some good things.
 Social media contacts, on-line interaction and quizzes became popular.
 During the first lockdown, a few of us represented Zatu in the Big Potato quiz.
 Modesty prevents me from revealing the winners.
 One of the rounds was Linkee.

 This is marketed as a team game although with a little variation it can be played by two players.
 Even with lockdown continuing, this game can be just as relevant.
 Every question card has a letter on its reverse.
 The aim is to win enough cards to spell the word Linkee.
 One person must be the question master.
 They are exempt from answering the questions and the role of question master may be rotated.

 Series Of Tunnels That Are Home To Mr Badger

 Each card has four questions.
 These are read in turn and individuals or teams write down the answer to each.
 However, all of the answers have one thing in common.
 There is a link (hence the word Linkee).
 At any point a person or team may shout out the linking word or phrase.

 Pocket Sized Firearm

 Once a team has called “Linkee” that team must give a word or phrase linking the answers.
 If the linked answer is correct then that card (and letter) is claimed.
 Give the wrong link and the team can take no more guesses for that round.
 If, after all four questions have been asked, no one is able to work out the link, the question master can give a clue.
 If still, no one can answer, then the card is returned and a new card is drawn.

 Parasitic Worm Found In Humans That Causes Anaemia